A web-based tool to help businesses, owners and citizens explore site-specific zoning requirements.

 Before signing a lease agreement or purchasing a business site, check with the Planning Division to see if the property is zoned correctly for the type of business that you will be operating.
 (760) 435-3520

 If you plan to build a new structure, or renovate or expand an existing business, check the zoning and ask about building regulations.
-Building permits are required for all construction and remodeling work except for painting, carpeting and the installation of counters, cases or partitions less than five feet nine inches high.
+Building permits are required for all construction, including the installation of high piled storage.
+A permit is not required for painting, carpeting and the installation of counters, cases or partitions less than five feet nine inches high.
 Separate permits are required for the installation or alteration of signs.
 For information, call the Building Department.
 (760) 435-3520

 With the submittal of the business license application and administrative fee the application will be routed for all approvals, then a business license will be issued to the applicant.